pagkly/Zed/Investopedia4/Consumer Price Index (CPI) Definition.md

 Two types of CPIs are reported each time.

 1. The [[CPI-W]](https://www.investopedia.com/terms/c/cpi-w.asp) measures the Consumer Price Index for Urban Wage Earners and Clerical Workers.
 Between 1913 and 1977, the BLS focused on measuring this type of CPI.
 It was based on households whose incomes comprised of more than one-half from clerical or wage occupations, and in which at least one of the earners were employed for at least 37 weeks during the previous 12-month cycle.
-The CPI-W primarily reflects changes in the costs of benefits paid to those on Social Security.
+The CPI-W primarily reflects changes in the costs of benefits paid to those on [[Social Security]].
 This measurement of CPI represents at least 28 percent of the country's population.
 2. The CPI-U is the Consumer Price Index for Urban Consumers.
 It accounts for 88 percent of the U.S. population and is the better representation of the general public.
 The BLS made improvements to CPI in 1978 and introduced a broader target population.
-This type of CPI is based on the [[spending]](https://www.investopedia.com/terms/c/consumer-spending.asp) of almost all the population that resides in urban or metropolitan areas and includes professionals, self-employed workers, those living below the poverty line, unemployed, and retired people.
+This type of CPI is based on the [[spending]](https://www.investopedia.com/terms/c/consumer-spending.asp) of almost all the population that resides in urban or metropolitan areas and includes professionals, self-employed workers, those living below the [[Poverty|poverty]] line, unemployed, and retired people.
 It also includes urban wage earners and clerical workers.

 Despite introducing the CPI-U in 1978, the BLS continued to measure the traditional measure of the CPI-W. But since 1985, the main difference between the two indexes has been the expenditure weights assigned to item categories and geographic areas.